-After time as a stay-at-home mom, you might be looking to go back to work.
+After time as a stay-at-home mom, you might be looking to go back to work or even earn a degree from home.
 Whether you spent a few months on maternity leave or are now an empty nester, making the leap back into the workforce can be scary — especially since you have to navigate a new normal in the workplace.

 However, returning to the workforce and becoming a working mom is such a rewarding experience.
 Making the decision to return can affect the whole family, so it’s important to be smart with planning your reentry to the workforce.